Mehta Fellowships

 Mehta Fellows at PROMYS 2022

-We are excited to have launched PROMYS India in partnership with the Indian Institute of Science (IISc) Bangalore.
-After delays due to the global pandemic, the new program is open to applicants from across India and will rely upon the experience of returning students and counselors who have been Mehta Fellows at PROMYS at Boston University.
-PROMYS India will run on the IISc campus May 5 – June 15, 2024.
+We were very excited to launch PROMYS India in 2023 in partnership with the Indian Institute of Science (IISc) Bangalore.
+The new program is open to applicants from across India and its establishment has drawn upon the experience of returning students and counselors who have been Mehta Fellows at PROMYS at Boston University.
+PROMYS India 2024 ran at IISc from May 5 – June 15.

-All students at PROMYS India 2024 will be awarded full scholarships covering tuition, hostel, and meals.
+Thanks to the Nash Family and other partners and sponsors, all students at PROMYS India are awarded full scholarships covering tuition, housing, and meals.
 In addition, applicants may apply for need-based funding for travel and laundry expenses.
-Students from India who would need financial aid should apply to PROMYS India rather than PROMYS.
+Students from India who would need financial aid to attend PROMYS, should apply instead to PROMYS India.
 Mehta Fellowships to PROMYS in Boston will no longer be offered to students from India now that PROMYS India has been launched.

 Please contact Julia Rolnick at promysus@bu.edu with any questions about the Mehta Fellowships or PROMYS India.